spirit-led-software/clerk-solidjs/packages/clerk-solidjs/README.md

 ## Features

-- [x] Complete feature parity with @clerk/clerk-react
+This project has complete feature parity with @clerk/clerk-react.
+Therefore, it includes:
-- [x] SSR Support
+&#10004; SSR Support
-- [x] Components
+&#10004; Components
-- [x] Hooks
+&#10004; Hooks

+Plus additional features for SolidStart:
-- [x] Middleware
+&#10004; Middleware
-- [x] `auth()` server-side helper
+&#10004; `auth()` server-side helper

 ## Overview

-Clerk is the easiest way to add authentication and user management to your SolidJS application.
+Clerk is the easiest way to add authentication and user management to your application.
 Add sign up, sign in, and profile management to your application in minutes.

 ## Getting Started